srl-labs/containerlab/docs/manual/published-ports.md

 │ 8455571c-deea-4b09-bc1d-7a56f41e8c52 │ restless-night-8051.edge.mysocket.io │ 11107   │ tcp  │ false      │ clab-tcp-57400-r1      │
 └──────────────────────────────────────┴──────────────────────────────────────┴─────────┴──────┴────────────┴────────────────────────┘
 ```
-The **Shared sockets** table lists all the sockets and their corresponding DNS names.
-Looking at the NAME column users can quickly discover which tunnel corresponds to which node and its exposed port.
+The **Published ports** table lists the ports and their corresponding DNS names.
+Looking at the NAME column users can quickly discover which tunnel corresponds to which node and its published port.
 The socket name follows the `clab-<type>-<port>-<node-name>` pattern.

-To use the shared port, users need to combine the DNS name and the Port to derive the full address.
+To access the published port, users need to combine the DNS name and the Port to derive the full address.
 For the exposed SSH port, for example, the ssh client can use the following command to access remote SSH service:

 ```
 ssh user@nameless-bird-8969.edge.mysocket.io -p 16086